 Types of IoT Sensors: A Device for Every Need

-• RFID Sensors – Used in inventory management & access control.
+- RFID Sensors -– Standard for inventory management & access control.

-• Bluetooth Sensors – Enable indoor navigation & asset tracking.
+- Bluetooth Sensors -– Low-power sensors for indoor navigation and asset tracking.

 1. Manufacturing: Enhancing Efficiency & Reducing Downtime